Geography of Saint Lucia

-St. Lucia has a tropical, humid climate moderated by northeast trade winds that allow for pleasant year-round conditions.
+Saint Lucia has a tropical, humid climate moderated by northeast trade winds that allow for pleasant year-round conditions.
 Mean annual temperatures range from 26 °C to 32 °C at sea level and drop to an average of 13 °C in the mountain peaks.
 The abundant annual rainfall accumulates to approximately 2000 mm, with most precipitation occurring during the June to December wet season.
 Hurricanes are the most severe climatic disturbance in this area and have been known to cause extensive damage.
-Although St. Lucia has historically been spared from serious hurricane destruction, Hurricane Allen decimated the agricultural sector and claimed nine lives in 1980.
+Although Saint Lucia has historically been spared from serious hurricane destruction, Hurricane Allen decimated the agricultural sector and claimed nine lives in 1980.
 More recently, in 2010, Hurricane Tomas claimed seven lives and also caused extensive agricultural damage, particularly to the island's burgeoning cocoa crop.

 General

 Saint Lucia is in the Caribbean, an island between the Caribbean Sea and North Atlantic Ocean, north of Saint Vincent and north-west of Barbados.
 The capital city of Saint Lucia is Castries, where about one third of the population lives.
 Major towns include Gros Islet, Soufrière and Vieux Fort.